fmalmeida/MpGAP/README.md

 #### Strategy 2

 By polishing a long reads only assembly with Illumina reads.
 For that, users will have to set `--illumina_polish_longreads_contigs` to true.
-This will tell the pipeline to produce a long reads only assembly and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads).
+This will tell the pipeline to produce a long reads only assembly (with canu, flye or unicycler) and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads).

 > Note that, `--illumina_polish_longreads_contigs` parameter is an alternative workflow, when used, it will execute ONLY strategy 2 and not both strategies.
 When false, only strategy 1 will be executed.

+> Remember to select the desired assemblers to run with `--try_canu`, `--try_flye` and/or `--try_unicycler`

 #### Example: